 His membership of the Jewish people has been forged by suffering and courage such as cannot easily be matched in our generation that has seen so much suffering and courage.
-His claim is genuine in conviction and sentiment, in word and deed, and finally in his having immigrated to the State of Israel and his desire to live there and work on its behalf.49
+His claim is genuine in conviction and sentiment, in word and deed, and finally in his having immigrated to the State of Israel and his desire to live there and work on its behalf.
+49

-For Berinson, all of this should have been sufficient for the har him to be opened wide -- for Brother Daniel to be not only welcomed into the citizenry of Israel, but also for him to be granted an immigration certificate and for him to be registered in the Register of Inhabitants as a Jew by nationality.
+For Berinson, all of this should have been sufficient for the gates to be opened wide -- for Brother Daniel to be not only welcomed into the citizenry of Israel, but also for him to be granted an immigration certificate and for him to be registered in the Register of Inhabitants as a Jew by nationality.

-Thus Berinson challenges his colleagues and readers to consider that had Brother Daniel believed in Buddhism, which can no interest does not require conversion, instead of Christianity, he would have been considered Jewish; and to accent this point, he does not the Government of Ahad Haam, who believed that a Jew draws upon the writings of Ahad Haam, who believed that a Jew who rejected the religious aspect of the nation could still be included in the Jewish fold.
+Thus Berinson challenges his colleagues and readers to consider that had Brother Daniel believed in Buddhism, which does not require conversion, instead of Christianity, he would have been considered Jewish; and to accent this point, he draws upon the writings of Ahad Haam, who believed that a Jew who rejected the religious aspect of the nation could still be included in the Jewish fold.